 Frequently asked questions

-Sure, if you prefer cabbage, you can shred it just like you would the Brussel sprouts.
+Sure, if you prefer cabbage, you can shred it just like you would the brussel sprouts.
 Add potatoes and corned beef for a delicious Irish-inspired breakfast.

 More one-skillet recipes